jidongbsu/cs333/labs/remotedns/README.md

 ### Requirement

-In this lab, you will poison the cache of a local DNS server, and thus affect clients who rely on this DNS server.
+In this lab, you will poison the cache of a remote DNS server, and thus affect clients who rely on this DNS server.
 More specifically, we want clients who access www.cnn.com go to fakenews.com.

 ### Reference